 Keen to visit Provence?
 Discover Marseille and find the best areas to stay !

 The capital of the Bouches-du-Rhône department, with a population of 861,635 inhabitants, Marseille – also known as the “Phocean City” – is one of the gems of Provence, alongside Aix and Cannes.
-It is France’s second largest city after Paris and ahead of Lyon, but despite its size it retains many of the quaint charms of Provence Thanks to its friendly atmosphere, its sunny weather all year round, its beaches, its beautiful rocky inlets called “Calanques” surrounded by turquoise waters, its limestone and garrigue mountains, its picturesque districts boasting multicultural influences, the region of Marseille is a great area to stay in.
+It is France’s second largest city after Paris and ahead of Lyon, but despite its size it retains many of the quaint charms of Provence Thanks to its friendly atmosphere, its sunny weather all year round, its beaches, its beautiful rocky inlets called “Calanques” (though the neighboring small town of Cassis boats the most beautiful Calanques) surrounded by turquoise waters, its limestone and garrigue mountains, its picturesque districts boasting multicultural influences, the region of Marseille is a great area to stay in.
 Accommodation in Marseille ranges from the cheap to the expensive, depending on the district and the type of lodgings available: homestay (Airbnb), hotels, youth hostel…

 Marseille offers a breathtaking historical and cultural heritage.
 The first human settlements in the area date back to the Palaeolithic, between 27,000 and 19,000 BC.
-The city has held a strategic position in the Mediterranean basin since antiquity thanks to its commercial harbor, and more recently to its industrial and tourist infrastructures.
+The city has held a strategic position in the Mediterranean basin since antiquity thanks to its commercial harbor and military harbor, though the latter was moved to Toulon in the 17th century.
+More recently it has become a regional powerhouse for its industrial and tourist infrastructures.
 Wondering where to stay in Marseille?
 Discover our selection of the best places to visit in Marseille!

 “Le Vieux-Port”, the old port